 Don’t you just love recipes that call for ingredients that you probably already have stocked?
 Me too!
 This one has a few basic ingredients like canned tomatoes, stock, carrots, lentils and kale.
 It can be prepared super quickly or even made in advance when doing meal prep for the week ahead.

-Why is this Lentil and Kale Soup So Good?
+Why is this Spicy Lentil Soup So Good?

 - Firstly, it tastes DELICIOUS!

 - It’s loaded with veggies like kale which is low fat, low calorie, and adds a heartiness to the soup.

 - It has red lentils, that have fibre, protein vitamins and iron.